Clarington Diversity Leadership Bursary

 Please note: Students currently employed by the Municipality of Clarington or who are immediate family members or relatives of Municipality of Clarington employees, Clarington Council members or Diversity Advisory Committee members are not eligible to apply.
 Being eligible for a bursary does not guarantee funding.

-• All applications are kept confidential and securely disposed of in accordance with our data and collection policy.
+• All applications are kept confidential and securely disposed of in accordance with our data collection policy.

-• Interviews will be held Monday, June 9 from 3 to 6:30 p.m. and Wednesday, June 11 from 3 to 6:30 p.m.
+• Interviews will be held on Monday, June 1 and Tuesday, June 2, from 3 to 6:30 p.m.

-• All applicants will be notified of final decisions by June 13, 2025.
+• All applicants will be notified of final decisions by June 12, 2026.

 • Confirmation of enrollment in a post-secondary or trades program must be provided before funding is released.